isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 ### How to use it :

 if you run the demo from index.html, (I used angular-cli), you should be able to see at least the initial picker.
-It won't show any results , you have to connect it to your back end.
+It won't show any results , you have to connect it to your back end

 Trying to make memory, these are the steps that i followed to make this demo run: